Talapatheia began as a personal exploration of healing, voice, embodiment, and self-expression.

 I didn’t arrive here through a single moment of transformation.
 This work grew slowly, through listening, questioning, and living inside my own healing process.

 In 2020, while studying journalism, the world came to a halt.
 With everything stripped back, I stepped away from traditional storytelling and turned inward.
-I slowed down, began paying attention to my breath and body, and started to own my story.
+I slowed down, began paying attention to my breath and body, and started to own my story, and integrating all the experiences that have shaped me.
 That period became the foundation of the work I now offer.

-Through travel, coaching, and voice work, I slowly reconnected with parts of myself I had learned to suppress — my creativity, my ancestry, and a more playful, expressive inner life.
-These experiences taught me that healing isn’t about fixing what’s broken, but about understanding what happened and learning how to respond differently.
+Through travel, coaching, and voice work, I slowly reconnected with parts of myself I had learned to suppress, like my creativity, my ancestry, and a more playful, expressive inner life.
+These experiences taught me that healing isn’t about fixing what’s broken, but about understanding and loving myself enough to stop questioning my needs and desires.

 I don’t guide women through anything I haven’t been willing to meet myself.